English Learner Roadmap Principle TwoIntellectual Quality of Instruction and Meaningful Access: elements and case examples.

-Each principle is broken down into its corresponding elements of Principle Two.
+Each principle is broken down into its corresponding element.
+Below are Principle Two's elements.

 Language development occurs in and through subject matter learning and is integrated across the curriculum, including integrated ELD and designated ELD (per the English Language Arts (ELA)/ ELD Framework).

 Students are provided a rigorous, intellectually rich, standards-based curriculum with instructional scaffolding that increases comprehension and participation and develops student autonomy and mastery.

 Teaching and learning emphasize engagement, interaction, discourse, inquiry, and critical thinking with the same high expectations for English learners as for all students in each of the content areas.

 English learners are provided access to the full curriculum along with the provision of appropriate English learner (EL) supports and services.

 Students’ home language is understood as a means to access subject matter content, as a foundation for developing English, and, where possible, is developed to high levels of literacy and proficiency along with English.